se-edu/collate/docs/Developer-Guide.md

 This class represents source files that contain at least one author tag.
 Each `SourceFile` object is constructed with the file's path relative to the user's specified base folder and the file's language.
 The base folder is specified through the `collate from <BASE FOLDER>` command.

 # GUI Component

+> Check out the [Learning Resources](Learning-Resources.md) page to learn more about JavaFX.

 ![Class diagram for GUI](images/developer-guide/gui-class-diagram.png)

 The GUI component is made up of two packages, `gui` and `view`.
 The `gui` package contains the Java files that control what users see while the `view` package contains JavaFX's `fxml` files that describe how to layout JavaFX components.
 A `stylesheet.css` is also found in the `view` package.
 This stylesheet customises the appearance and style of JavaFX components.